ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Check_Point.md

 In case you use the setting **All IP addresses that can be used for GUI clients**, don't forget to add the IP Fabric appliance's address to **Manage & Settings --> Permissions** and **Administrators --> Trusted Clients**.

 In case you use a Multi-Domain server, all necessary settings are in the Multi Domain menu (i.e., **Multi Domain --> Blades**).

+IP Fabric must use the same IP address as the management server to discover each Check Point gateway.